doriordan/skuber/README.md

 - Testing has largely used the default configuration, which connects to a Kubernetes cluster via a kubectl proxy running on localhost:8001 and uses the default namespace.
 Your mileage may vary with other client configurations.
 - If some functionality isn't covered by the tests and examples included in this release you should assume it hasn't been tested.
-- Documentation is currently sparse to non-existent - in practice a reasonable knowledge of both Kubernetes and Scala will be a prerequisite, from there the Skuber tests and example should help get you up and running.
+- Documentation is currently sparse - in practice a reasonable knowledge of both Kubernetes and Scala will be a prerequisite, from there the Skuber tests and examples should help get you up and running.